 Topic: New Pope Is Chosen

-- Conclave to Elect New Pope Begins in the Vatican
+- Conclave to Choose New Pope to Start on Tuesday - Vatican

 - Pope Benedict XVI Makes Surprise Resignation

 Pope Benedict XVI, 85, announced his decision to step down on February 11, blaming his failing health for his inability to "govern the barque of St. Peter."
-He was the first pontiff to resign in some 600 years.
-Benedict had become the 265th Pope in 2005 following his predecessor John Paul II’s death.
+He is the first pontiff to resign in some 600 years.

 Add to blog